josephpei/lLyrics/README.markdown

 Lyrics sources
 ---------------

-  - Lyricwiki.org
-  - Letras.terra.com.br
+  - Sogou
-  - Metrolyrics.com
+  - QianQian
-  - Chartlyrics.com
+  - Baidu
-  - Lyrdb.com
+  - TuneWiki
-  - Sogou.com (provides synchronized lyrics which is not implemented yet)

 More may come in the future...